dkaraush/ton-mixer/ReadMe.txt

 You can change workchain ID of new nodes: `node index -wc -1` You can run light version (less update of TUI): `node index --light` You can take all Grams from all nodes to one wallet by doing `node index --unload <address>`

+# Special thanks
+This project has been made using toncenter.com API, made by @rulon (telegram user).
+Now this mixer cannot guarantee fully anonimity, as it uses online API, that can compromise all nodes.
+However, the author of API said, that source code will be published soon and it will be able to use it locally.